-It's that time of the year folks, and no you can't avoid it!
+It's that time of the year folks!
 Christmas parties are upon us and with them come the dreaded 'morning after migraines'.
-You wake up with that familiar gift that keeps on giving.
-Your very own special blend of hangover symptoms.
-Let’s be real, we’ve all be there at one point or another – dehydrated, tired and can’t even think or move.
-Then come the little perks one after the other, like stomach ache, acid reflux and nausea.
-The room starts spinning and back to bed you go.
+You wake up with that familiar gift that keeps on giving – your very own special blend of hangover symptoms.
+We’ve all be there at one point or another – dehydrated, tired and can’t even think or move.
+Then come the little perks, like a stomach ache, acid reflux and nausea.

 1. Kang Ning Wan or Curing Pills

-Frankly, this formula is good for pretty much any GI issue that might ail you.
-Whether it's acid reflux, nausea, vomiting or motion sickness, Curing Pills are a great natural reliever.
+Whether it's acid reflux, nausea, vomiting or motion sickness, Curing Pills are said to be a great natural reliever.
 For a serious hangover, take a dose before bed (if you can remember!) and another first thing in the morning.
-You can also keep these pills around for those occasions when you eat too much at holiday meals!
+Some people also keep these pills around for those occasions when you eat too much at holiday meals.
 They can come in handy when you travel to a place with questionable water supply or even when you think you’re coming down with a cold or flu.

 This amazing root relaxes the digestive tract, thanks to the effects of active substances called gingerols and shogaols.
 Being so versatile, ginger is a very safe go-to in reducing nausea symptoms.
 To help with your hangover, add slices of fresh ginger to your tea, boil slices into its own tea, or use dried ginger tea bags.